BenGale93/bengale93.github.io/_posts/2025-12-07-type-driven-design-in-python.md

 MarkdownScope = SectionOrSubsection | Section | Subsection | SectionAndSubsection
 ```

-Each variant is defined as a dataclass and then grouped together in a union.
+Each variant is defined as a `dataclass` and then grouped together in a union.
 Any function or method that then operates on this data, should be type hinted
-with MarkdownScope
+with `MarkdownScope`.

-Unlike Rust, you cannot then define methods on MarkdownScope.
+Unlike Rust, you cannot then define methods on `MarkdownScope`.
 However, you can
 instead rely on polymorphism and define a common method on each variant.
 If it
 has an identical signature, you can then safely call it on an instance of
-MarkdownScope.
+`MarkdownScope`.
 Try it yourself, and you will see, mypy won’t shout at you.

 ```python
 @dataclass